-Democrat Harris puts her hand down on banning private health insurance
+Democrat Harris clarifies: she won't ban private health insurance

 “The question was would you give up YOUR private insurance for that option and I said yes,” the senator from California said in an interview with MSNBC on Friday.

-“I am proponent of Medicare for All.
+“I am a proponent of Medicare for All.
 Private insurance will exist for supplemental coverage,” she added.

 Harris dominated her nine Democratic rivals on Thursday night’s debate stage, confronting front-runner Joe Biden on race and calling his remarks about working with segregationist senators hurtful.